Q. What is trace heating (heat trace)?

 Trace heating can be used to protect pipes from freezing, maintain the temperature of a hot water system, or maintain process temperatures for smooth and efficient running of process plant equipment.

 Constant wattage heating tape exist in various forms, of which the more recent zonal parallel circuit devices are the most convenient, since these may be ‘cut to length’, within practical limits, on site.
 The output of constant wattage tape is virtually constant along the tape length, due to the consistent nature of the wire element.

-Self limiting / self regulating heating tape adjusts heat output to equal the heat loss from the pipe work.
+Self regulating heating tape, also known as self limiting, adjusts heat output to equal the heat loss from the pipe work.
 As pipe temperature falls under no-flow conditions or due to the decreases in external or internal temperature the electrical conductivity of the semi-conductive polymer core increases causing the tape to increase output.
 As the pipe temperature increases under flow conditions or as a result of increasing external or internal temperature the conductivity reduces and output decreases.